 Buffered VPN offers a hassle-free 30-day money-back guarantee, so if you’re unhappy with your service you can easily get your money back.

-Payment Methods: Pay with just about anything…almost
+Payment Methods: Pay with just about anything … almost

 Buffered VPN offers an almost complete list of payment options.
 Credit card, PayPal, and Bitcoin are all available.
 The only major payment system missing would be Alipay, which we’d expected since they do have a server in Hong Kong.
+Oh, having anonymous gift card payment options would be cool too.

 Device Compatibility: Plenty to go around